gchaitanyabharath9/omnigcloud/docs/research/technical_contribution_summary.md

 ## 3. Industry Impact Statement

-The OmniGCloud framework does not merely assemble existing tools; it proposes a **new standard for configuration integrity**.
+The OmniGCloud framework does not merely assemble existing tools; it proposes a **robust paradigm for configuration integrity**.
 By proving that strict typing and sovereign secret management can be implemented without sacrificing developer velocity, this work removes a primary barrier to the adoption of secure AI technologies in regulated industries.
 It serves as a reproducible reference architecture for engineers tasked with modernizing legacy infrastructure into cloud-native, AI-ready platforms.